What does a GIFT Program summer internship entail?

-- Action Plan: a personal and/or school team strategy for improving science and mathematics teaching in one's own classroom, and assimilating the summer experience and goals set in state and national standards.
+- Action Plan: through the assimilation of the summer internship experience and goals (set in state and national standards), create a personal and/or school team strategy for improving science and mathematics teaching in one's own classroom.

 - Implementation Plan: a focused strategy for implementing and sharing some part of the summer work experience during the school year.

-- Take part in the evaluation of the GIFT Program, beginning upon acceptance, and extending throughout the year after the GIFT summer experience.
+- Take part in the evaluation of the GIFT Program.

 What does GIFT provide to Fellows?